 Showing your employees what you want out of them always carries more weight than telling them what to do.
 So own your distractions and actually demonstrate focus.
-One easy thing you can do: let your team know that messages from you aren’t always on fire.
-Staffers can finish what they’re doing before they respond, so an email from the boss won’t slow them down.
+One easy thing you can do is let your team know that messages from you aren’t always on fire.
+Staff members can finish what they’re doing before they respond, so an email from the boss won’t slow them down.

 2. Get out of email and out of meetings

 According to the EIU report, people with meeting-free worktime are three times more likely to report being focused.
-So try creating blocks of uninterrupted time by turning off your mail and creating no-meeting Wednesdays, or whatever works.
-Then commit to this time as an individual and as an organization, and your employees will recognize your resolve with commitments of their own.
-If you need to see what your crew is up to, use a tool like Dropbox, which lets you monitor team activity—without having to interrupt the team.
+So try creating blocks of uninterrupted time by turning off your emails and creating no-meeting Wednesdays, or whatever works.
+Then commit to this time as an individual and as an organisation, and your employees will recognise your resolve with commitments of their own.
+If you need to see what your crew is up to, use a tool like Dropbox, which lets you monitor team activity – without having to interrupt the team.

 3. Get comfortable with the hybrid working model

-Working from home isn’t going anywhere, and some folks aren’t ever coming back to the office.
+Working from home isn’t going anywhere, and some people aren’t ever going back to the office.
 So give your employees easy tools to connect and collaborate regardless of what they call the office.

 4. Balance face-to-face meetings with focused solo time